 Selling to German government entities is not an easy process.
 Although there has been a delay in implementing some facets of the EU Utility Directive, German government procurement is formally non-discriminatory and compliant with the GATT Agreement on Government Procurement and the European Community's procurement directives.
 That said, it is a major challenge to compete head-to-head with major German or other EU suppliers who have established long-term ties with purchasing entities.

-However, there are restrictions for U.S. suppliers in the EU utilities sector both in the EU Utilities Directive and in the EU coverage of the GPA.
-The Utilities Directive allows EU contracting authorities in these sectors to either reject non-EU bids where the proportion of goods originating in non-EU countries exceeds 50% of the total value of the goods constituting the tender, or is entitled to apply a 3% price difference to non-EU bids in order to give preference to the EU bid.
-These restrictions are applied when no reciprocal access for EU companies in the U.S. market is offered.
-Those restrictions, however, were waived for the electricity sector.
+There are restrictions for U.S. suppliers in the EU utilities sector both in the EU Utilities Directive and in EU coverage of the GPA.
+Article 85 of Directive 2014/25 allows EU contracting authorities to either reject non-EU bids where the proportion of goods originating in non-EU countries exceeds 50% or give preference to the EU bid if prices are equivalent (meaning within a 3% margin).
+Moreover, the Directive allows EU contracting authorities to retain the right to suspend or restrict the award of service contract to undertaking in third countries where no reciprocal access is granted.

 Distribution channels are varied and similar to the United States.
 There are certain restrictions, however, concerning multi-level networking systems, i.e., so-called snowball or pyramid distribution systems.
 More information: www.wettbewerbszentrale.de/